 The BABEL LIBRARY exhibition represents my conceptual, visual, and aesthetic response to recent conflicts between different human groups and states.
-My intention is to “uncover” what is underneath the deep fear and uncertainty that complicates our engagements inside and outside our society (2016 election, Russia, ISIS).
-Roaming from the ancient myth - Tower of Babel - to present time, these sculptures are meditations on conflicts that often cause burning of libraries, and in which language itself is frequently a victim.
-In these works I ponder form, function, and the vulnerability of language.
-This prompted me to take apart and reconstruct dictionaries, transforming them into sculptures where each fragment may contain a world region, an historical episode, and where all languages coexist in the peace, tolerance, and silence of the BABEL LIBRARY.
+My intention is to examine what underlies the deep fears, uncertainties, and misunderstandings that complicate engagements inside and outside our society.
+Inspired by the ancient myth of the Tower of Babel, this work is my meditation on current conflicts in which language itself is frequently a victim.
+This led to the idea of creating the Babel Library where altered dictionaries become sculptural objects that coexist in peace, tolerance, and silence.

 Brooklyn Museum Art Library, New York, NY